adunajiye/Kafka_Mongo_Data_pipelinee/README.md

 4. Docker: A containerization tool that allows for isolated, consistent and easily deployable applications

-5. Mongo DB: is a source-available cross-platform document-oriented database program.
-Classified as a NoSQL database program, MongoDB uses JSON-like documents with optional schemas

-6. PostgreSQL: Ana open source relational database that focuses on extensibility and SQL compliance
+5. PostgreSQL: Ana open source relational database that focuses on extensibility and SQL compliance

-7. Linux: DigitalOcean Droplets
+6. Linux: DigitalOcean Droplets